Thursday features a four-game main slate starting at 7:00 p.m. ET.

 Consult the NBA Player Models directly for any updates as we get closer to lock.

-Use our PrizePicks promo code LABS for a $100 sign-up bonus on NBA player props.
+Use our PrizePicks promo code LABS to get a $100 sign-up bonus on NBA player props.

 NBA DFS Point Guard Picks